 Pursuant to Section 149(13) of the Companies Act 2013 the independent directors arenot liable to retire by rotation.
 Further Section 152 (6) of the Companies Act 2013stipulates that 2/3rd of the total number of directors of the public company should beliable to retire by rotation and out of such directors 1/3rd should retire by rotation atevery Annual General Meeting of the company.

-In view of the above Mrs. Jagi Mangat Panda Managing Director of the Company isretiring at the ensuing Annual General Meeting.
-Your Directors have recommended herreappointment in the ensuing AGM.
+In view of the above Ms. Jagi Mangat Panda Managing Director of the Company isretiring at the ensuing Annual General Meeting.
+Your Directors and the ResolutionProfessional have recommended her reappointment in the ensuing AGM.

-During the year no other changes took place in the composition of the key managerialpersonnel of the Company.
+During the year under review Mr. Satynarayan Jena CFO of the Company has resignedfrom the post as CFO w.e.f.
+28th February 2019 and no other changes took placein the composition of the Key Managerial Personnel of the Company.

 |Description ||No of shareholders ||No. of shares |